lasik surgeons

 Common After Lasik

-It is relatively common for conventional or wavefront custom Lasik, All-Laser Lasik patients to receive punctal plugs.
+It is relatively common for conventional or wavefront custom Lasik, Bladeless Lasik patients to receive punctal plugs.
 Punctal plugs help keep the eyes hydrated by blocking the drainage of the tears through the nasolacrimal duct into the sinus system.

 Punctal plugs come in many styles and sizes.
 A comfortable fit should be available for all.